For more information on Blue Lake’s 2021 adjustments relating to COVID-19 health and safety precautions, visit COVID-Careful Planning.

 Blue Lake’s health lodge operates 24 hours a day and offers basic first-aid care and medication storage for campers.
 The camp nurses and qualified staff are available throughout the day and emergency care facilities are just minutes away.

 Meals in Marek North

 Campers take meals with their cabin mates and share in clean-up duties.
 Dining consists of well-balanced cafeteria-style meals served three times daily all served by a professional food service staff.
-In addition to hot entrees and side dishes (regular and vegetarian options available), an extensive salad bar with fresh vegetables, proteins, fruit, and breads are offered at each meal.
+In addition to hot entrees and side dishes (regular and vegetarian options available), an extensive assortment of fresh vegetables, proteins, fruit, and breads are offered at each meal.
 Please see Health and Medical Care for more information on dietary restrictions.

 On the Air

 The broadcast studios of Blue Lake Public Radio, WBLV 90.3 in Muskegon and WBLU 88.9 in Grand Rapids, are located on the campus of Blue Lake Fine Arts Camp and serve as a voice of the arts with a focus on classical, jazz, and NPR programming.
 Campers have the opportunity to attend live broadcasts at William Stewart Memorial Music Shell, and those who take the Radio Broadcast minor get a hands-on learning experience inside the studios with our experienced announcers.
 Blue Lake Public Radio also streams online at bluelake.org/radio, and our radio app is available for download for Apple and Android devices.
 Tune in!

 The Musical Instrument Museum